Free-space optical communication

-Free-space optical communication (FSO) is an optical communication technology that uses light propagating in free space to wirelessly transmit data for telecommunications or computer networking.
+Free-space optical communication (FSO) is an optical communication technology that uses light propagating in free space to wirelessly transmit data for telecommunications or computer networking over long distances.
 "Free space" means air, outer space, vacuum, or something similar.
 This contrasts with using solids such as optical fiber cable.

 The technology is useful where the physical connections are impractical due to high costs or other considerations.

 History

 Optical communications, in various forms, have been used for thousands of years.
 The ancient Greeks used a coded alphabetic system of signalling with torches developed by Cleoxenus, Democleitus and Polybius.
 In the modern era, semaphores and wireless solar telegraphs called heliographs were developed, using coded signals to communicate with their recipients.